-For your money, you’re getting quite a capable 15-inch gaming laptop equipped with quad-core Intel Core processors and an Nvidia GTX 1060 graphics chip.
-What’s more, the thinner design and new features of this affordable Max-Q design make it well worth looking at.
+For your money, you’re getting quite a capable 15-inch gaming laptop equipped with Intel Core processors and an Nvidia GTX 1060 graphics chip.
+What’s more, the thinner frame and new features of this affordable Max-Q design make it well worth looking at.

-The original Inspiron Gaming laptop had a strikingly unique design and it’s mostly carried over.
-This Max-Q variant still features rounded sides with slanted front and rear edges for a distinctly uniform and retro look.
+The original Inspiron Gaming laptop had a markedly distinct design, and it’s mostly the same here.
+This Max-Q version still boasts rounded sides with slanted front and rear edges for a distinctly uniform and retro look.

-What has changed is that Dell has decided to swap out the soft touch coating on the laptop with a simpler plastic veneer that’s less prone to smudges from greasy fingerprints.
+However, Dell has done something different here in deciding to swap out the soft touch coating on the laptop with a simpler plastic veneer that’s less prone to smudges from greasy fingerprints.
 The geometric grates on the rear of the laptop have also sadly been replaced by more traditional cooling vents, but this might have been done in service to the cooling the Nvidia GTX 1060 requires.

-At 0.98-inches thick the new Inspiron 15 7000 Gaming is also a literal fraction of an inch thinner than its outgoing 1-inch tall predecessor.
+At 0.98-inches thick the new Inspiron 15 7000 Gaming is also just a fraction of an inch thinner than its outgoing, 1-inch tall predecessor.

-One of our chief complaints about the original Inspiron Gaming Laptop was that it was limited to a Nvidia GTX 1050 Ti that only proved to be semi-capable for Full HD gaming.
-With the Nvidia GTX 1060 in tow, users should be able to play more games at Ultra quality settings and achieve higher frame rates overall as we’ve seen from the Origin EVO15-S and Razer Blade.
+One of the things we complained about the most with the original Inspiron Gaming Laptop was that it was limited to a Nvidia GTX 1050 Ti that only proved to be semi-capable of Full HD gaming.
+With the Nvidia GTX 1060 in tow, users should be able to play more games at Ultra quality settings and achieve higher frame rates overall, as we’ve seen from the Origin EVO15-S and Razer Blade.

-The Dell Inspiron 15 7000 Gaming has plenty more in tow with 7th generation Intel Core i5 or i7 quad-core processors, up to a 512GB SSD and 16GB of RAM.
-Another new upgrade with this year’s model is a quick-charge battery that can recharge up to 80% of its capacity in an hour.
-Unfortunately, the battery is also significantly lower in capacity at 56Whrs than its predecessor, with the older model coming with a 74Whr capacity.
+The Dell Inspiron 15 7000 Gaming has plenty more in tow with 7th generation Intel Core i5 or i7 processors, up to a 512GB SSD and 16GB of RAM.
+It also comes with an upgraded quick charge battery that allows you to recharge up to 80% of the total capacity in just an hour.
+Unfortunately, the quick charge functionality comes with a compromise to battery capacity, measuring in at 56Whrs, compared to the previous model’s 74Whr.